statengeneraal/laws-markdown/verdrag/eerste/protocol/betreffende/de/uitlegging/door/het/hof/van/justitie/van/etc/BWBV0002890/README.md

 - in Spanje: el Tribunal Supremo,

-- in Frankrijk: la Cour de Cassation en Ie Conseil d'Etat,
+- in Frankrijk: la Cour de Cassation en le Conseil d'Etat,

 - in Ierland: the Supreme Court,